Jay-Shah0/Jay-Shah0/README.md

 - 👋 Hi, I’m @Jay-Shah0
 - 👀 I’m interested in tech,finance and obviously video games
 - 🌱 I’m currently learning MERN stack
-- 💞️ I’m looking to collaborate on project where I help in beckend
+- 💞️ I’m looking to collaborate on project where I help in backend
 - 📫 How to reach me on email:jayshah252004@gamil.com

 <!---